jarossnd/arch-linux-install-notes/arch-linux-install-grub.md

 2. Verify boot mode:
     - If you get a results after running the below command then your computer is configured to use UEFI and you should review my other instructions on how to install Arch Linux on a UEFI system.
-    - `ls /sys/firmware/efi/efivars` (If you receive an error then you machine is booted in BIOS and we can continue)
+    - `ls /sys/firmware/efi/efivars` (If you receive an error then you machine is booted in BIOS and we can continue.
+If you get output then follow the UEFI directions in this repo.)

 3. Ping some site on the Internet to verify connection:
     - Use `ip link` to verify your network devices